 Ensuring that constituents receive the best Health and Adult Social Care for their needs, has been a huge priority for me since my election in 2015.
 With a proportion of elderly constituents way above the national average, I speak regularly in Parliament as to the needs of the constituency.

-Bexhill and Battle is connected to the rest of the country by two main trunk road – the A259 (linked to A27) and the A21.
+Bexhill and Battle is connected to the rest of the country by two main trunk roads – the A259 (linked to A27) and the A21.
 Both these roads are managed by Highways England and are almost entirely single carriageway throughout the constituency and the rest of East Sussex.
 East Sussex has only 11.9km of dual carriageway throughout the whole county.
 Major road infrastructure improvements are needed in our area if we are to create a safer road network and increase the flow of investment in jobs, businesses and housing in our community.